gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-12-update-game-player
+Update the game player.
+After update close the edit component and refresh the game.

+If the edit is cancelled then also close the edit component and refresh the game.
+Refreshing the game cancels any edits done on the the player that were not updated.

 ### step-11-get-game-add-player
 Figure out what is the current game of the current season and show it.
 Also allow a player to be added to the game.